Chronic venous insufficiency

 Chronic venous insufficiency, chronic venous insufficiency, CVI, varicose veins, varicosis.

-Edema formation and irreversible changes in veins, surrounding tissues and muscle fascia due to chronical recirculation of venous blood.
+Edema formation, and irreversible change in the veins, surrounding tissues and muscle fascia due to chronic.
+Reflux of venous blood.

 Stage I